adunkman/dunkman.me/app/content/blog/2013/implement-your-next-feature-with-node-js.md

 ---
-title: "Implement Your Next Feature with Node.js: JavaScript in Polyglot Systems"
+title: "Implement your next feature with Node.js: JavaScript in polyglot systems"
 date: "2013-08-15"
 summary: A summary of a conference talk focused on encouraging the use of Node.js to implement features which make sense to do so (and leaving the rest of your application alone).
 aliases: